davidlaprade/shiny-nemesis/paper.md

 method due to McGrath and Kelly:
 [I]n order to arrive at a defensible account [of reflective equilibrium], the proponent of the method should opt for a normative characterization of the starting point.
-Of course, once that move is made, one might very well wonder whether the picture of inquiry that emerges still deserves the name “the method of reflective equilibrium”.
-For in that case, it is natural to think that the most interesting part of the story concerns not the pursuit of equilibrium itself, but rather what makes it the case that certain starting points are more reasonable than others, and how we manage to recognize or grasp such facts.
+Of course, once that move is made, [. . .] it is natural to think that the most interesting part of the story concerns not the pursuit of equilibrium itself, but rather what makes it the case that certain starting points are more reasonable than others, and how we manage to recognize or grasp such facts.
 In that sense at least, it seems that reflective equilibrium is not enough.
 (2010, p50)
 Applied to the methodology of ethics, then, McGrath and Kelly would seem to admit that reflective equilibrium is only a defensible method of proceeding if there is already a way of justifying our starting point -- one which would not